History of Paraguay: Paraguayan War

-Apart from some Paraguayan victories on the northern front, the war was a disaster.
-The core units of the Paraguayan army reached Corrientes in April 1865.
-By July, more than half of Paraguay's 30,000-man invasion force had been killed or captured along with the army's best small arms and artillery.
-By 1867, Paraguay had lost 60,000 men to casualties, disease, or capture, and another 60,000 soldiers – slaves and children – were called to duty.
+Apart from some victories on the northern front, the war was a disaster for Paraguay.
+Paraguayan army units arrived in the Argentine province of Corrientes in April 1865.
+By July, more than half of Paraguay's 30,000-man invasion force had been killed or captured.
+By 1867, Paraguay had lost 60,000 men to casualties, disease, or capture, and another 60,000 people – slaves and children – were called to duty.

-After October 1865 López changed his war plans from offensive to defensive.
-On 22 September 1866, at the Battle of Curupayty, Paraguayans inflicted a great defeat on the Allied army and until November 1867 there was a relative lull in the fighting.

-In February 1868 two Brazilian warships sailed up the River Paraguay and caused a panic in Asunción.
+In February 1868 two Brazilian warships sailed up the Paraguay River.
 On 24 February they entered the port of Asunción, shelled the city and left, without attempting to capture it.
-During this time López was not in Asunción and perceived all the defensive actions that were taken by his government, including his vice-president and brothers, as a giant conspiracy against his rule.
+During this time López was not in Asunción and perceived the defensive actions that were taken by his government, including his vice-president and brothers, as a conspiracy against his rule.
 In his base at San Fernando, López organized a wave of torture and executions against the supposed conspirators.
-Many victims were lanced to death in order to save ammunition.
-The bodies were dumped in mass graves.

-Solano López's hostility even extended to United States Ambassador to Paraguay Charles Ames Washburn.
-Only the timely arrival of the United States gunboat Wasp saved the diplomat from arrest.
-However, López had a good relationship with the new US ambassador General Martin T. McMahon.
+Many victims were stabbed to death in order to save ammunition, their bodies dumped in mass graves.
+Solano López's hostility even extended to Charles Ames Washburn, the United States Ambassador to Paraguay.
+Only the timely arrival of the United States gunboat Wasp saved him from arrest.

-By the end of 1868, the Paraguayan army had shrunk to a few thousand soldiers (many of them children and women) who exhibited suicidal bravery.
+By the end of 1868, the Paraguayan army had shrunk to a few thousand soldiers, many of them children and women.
 Cavalry units operated on foot for lack of horses.
-Naval infantry battalions armed only with machetes attacked Brazilian ironclads.
+Infantry battalions armed only with machetes attacked Brazilian ironclad warships.
 "Conquer or die" became the order of the day.

-During December, the Allies continued to destroy the remaining resistance and on 1 January 1869, they entered Asunción.
-Solano López held out in the northern jungles for another fourteen months until he finally died in battle.
+On 30 December, the Paraguayan Army was defeated at the Battle of Angostura and the Allies entered Asunción.
+Solano López held out in the northern jungles for another fourteen months, while the Paraguayan population endured another massacre under Solano López's orders, as well as more humiliating losses on the battlefield (e.g., the Battle of Piribebuy and the Battle of Acosta Ñu).

+Solano López's death on 1 March 1870 at the Battle of Cerro Corá marked the end of the Paraguayan War.
 1870 marked the lowest point in Paraguayan history.
 Hundreds of thousands of Paraguayans had died.
-Destitute and practically destroyed, Paraguay had to endure a lengthy occupation by foreign troops and cede large patches of territory to Brazil and Argentina.
+Paraguay endured a lengthy occupation by foreign troops and ceded large patches of territory to Brazil and Argentina.